6 Advantages of Vertical Location Warehouse Rack Labels

 What Information Is Contained in a Vertical Location Label?

-“They are often color coded by level,” Howard said.
+“They are often color coded by level,” LeBlanc said.
 “This improves the operator’s scanning accuracy and offers uniformity across their network of distribution centers.”

 Vertical location labels are typically accompanied by rack location labels – companion labels, in ID Label terminology.
 These companion labels are used on all rack levels at the physical location for inventory or cycle counts.
 The companion label is also color coded per level to correspond to the colors used on the vertical label.